 The Utility recorded contractual services - engineering expense of \$1,200.
 Supporting documentation confirming the expense was related to engineering work associated with the permit transfer was provided.
-As such, staff believes that the one-time expense should be amortized over five years, or $$240 ($1,200 \div 5 \text{ years})$ per year.
-Staff removed \$960 (\$240 x 4) from this account to reflect the expense being amortized over a five-year period, and included only one year's amortization in the test year.
+As such, we find that the one-time expense should be amortized over five years, or $$240 ($1,200 \div 5 \text{ years})$ per year.
+We removed \$960 (\$240 x 4) from this account to reflect the expense being amortized over a five-year period, and included only one year's amortization in the test year.

 The Utility incurred two non-recurring expense items during the test year that were not included in O&M expenses.
-The first expense was a non-recurring expense of \$6,221 for engineering work on service territory maps and legal description for the Utility's new service area, which were required as part of the Utility's certificate amendment in Docket No. 20170142-SU.
-The expense was incurred in July 2018.
-Staff believes the expense should be included in O&M and amortized over five years, or \$1,244 ( $$6,221 \div 5$ ) per year.
+The first expense was a non-recurring expense of \$6,221 for engineering work on service territory maps and legal description for the Utility's new service area, which were required as part of the Utility's certificate amendment in Docket No. 20170142-SU.17 The expense was incurred in July 2018.
+We find that the expense shall be included in O&M and amortized over five years, or \$1,244 ($\$6,221 \div 5$) per year.
 The second expense, for DEP required pond clearing, is discussed in "Miscellaneous Expense" below.
-Therefore, staff recommends contractual services - engineering expense for the test year of \$1,484 (\$1,200 - \$960 + \$1,244).
+Therefore, we hereby approve a contractual services - engineering expense of \$1,484 (\$1,200 - \$960 + \$1,244) for the test year.